 WHY AT THE DIRTY ONION?

 Constructed in the early 1800s, this was a busy Jameson warehouse long before it became a bar.
-Granted a bonded licence in 1921, it stored barrels and crates of Jameson in a warehouse known as 'Stack N' (the 'N' standing for the 'North' side of Waring Street).
+Granted a bonded licence in 1921, it stored barrels and crates of Jameson in a warehouse known as 'Stack N'.
 The Barrelman is a tribute to those early adopters of Jameson who labored to bring the barrels to the city.

 For starters, a 4x1.5x0.5ft Kilkenny monumental limestone base slab was cut to form and hand-carved with the Jameson brand.
 The lettering was then inlaid with 24ct gold leaf.